Flourishing People Producing Thriving Enterprises

 - Liberate creativity to engender instinctual innovation throughout the enterprise.

-- Orchestrate vitality to sustain value creation in the ever-emerging opportunities of the enterprise.
+- Orchestrate vitality to sustain value creation in the ever-emerging opportunities before the enterprise.

-- Effect creative destruction to routinely, as a matter of course, regenerate the enterprise in sustaining its vitality.
+- Effect creative destruction to regenerate the enterprise organically, as a matter of course, in creating distinctive value.

 The slides below present the requirements, first principles, and imperative for each of the seven aspects of regenerative managing defining the essential attributes of regenerative managing.